AhmedShaiyan/tp/docs/DeveloperGuide.md

 3. The method parses the command to extract the article index.

 4. If the index is valid, it retrieves the article from the provided list and prints the URL.
-If the index is invalid, an error message is displayed.
+If the index is invalid, an error message is displayed. <br>

 <img src="UML Diagrams/URLCommandSequence.png">